Willy Roper

 Willy Roper is a fictional character from the BBC soap opera EastEnders, played by Michael Tudor Barnes.
 The character appears on-screen in episodes originally broadcast between 1 June 1995 and 20 June 1996.

 Villainous Willy was dubbed "Wicked Willy" by the British press after the storyline in which he frames Arthur Fowler (Bill Treacher) for embezzlement, leading to his wrongful imprisonment.
-The truth is eventually uncovered by Arthur's wife Pauline Fowler (Wendy Richard), though it is too late for Arthur as he dies shortly after his release due to a head injury he sustained in a prison riot.
+The truth is eventually uncovered by Arthur's wife Pauline Fowler (Wendy Richard) through an uncharacteristic seduction, though it is too late for Arthur as he dies shortly after his release due to a head injury he sustained in a prison riot.